 - Coronado Ferry Landing

+You can’t go wrong with a view of beautiful Coronado!
+Visitors and locals alike love this spot for its stunning views and serene atmosphere.
 Our suggestion is to take the Ferry from the Embarcadero at the foot of Broadway.
 It leaves every hour on the hour, and the 20-minute ride is nice and relaxing.
 Once you disembark, hang a right and follow the path until the sidewalk ends.
 That’s where you’ll find our secret little beach.
+Have a picnic here and enjoy the beautiful scenery of both Coronado and Downtown.

 Map It – 1201 1st St, Coronado, CA 92118